 The proposed accountant shall try to find out the reason for the change of accountant.
-The proposed accountant shall be careful that, by accepting an appointment, he/she is not assisting the client to act improperly or unlawfully.
+The proposed accountant shall be careful that, by accepting an appointment, they are not assisting the client to act improperly or unlawfully.

-For example, the proposed accountant may find that the existing accountant has been conscientious in his/her duty as an independent professional, but has encountered client opposition.
-The existing accountant may have declined to give way on what he/she considers to be a matter of principle.
+For example, the proposed accountant may find that the existing accountant has been conscientious in their duty as an independent professional, but has encountered client opposition.
+The existing accountant may have declined to give way on what they consider to be a matter of principle.
 In such circumstances the proposed accountant shall generally decline the appointment.